 Let’s take a look at the

-orders table in the Sample Dataset that ships with Metabase.
-From the main navigation bar, click on Ask a question -> select Simple question -> Pick the Sample Dataset -> and select the Orders table.
-You should get a table that looks like figure 1.
-Click on Visualization in the bottom right to bring up the visualization sidebar.
+Orders table.
+Click Visualize, and you should get a table that looks like figure 1.
+Click on the Visualization button in the bottom right to bring up the Visualization sidebar.

 Let’s start with how not to create a line chart.
-If you select the Line visualization, Metabase will present you with an empty line chart.
+If you select line chart, Metabase will present you with an empty line chart.

 Metabase can’t read minds (yet), so it doesn’t know which columns from the